-- the overall global economic environment; - the impact of competition and new technologies; - general market, political and economic conditions in the countries in which we operate; - projected capital expenditures and liquidity; - changes in our strategy; - government regulations and approvals; - · changes in customers' budgeting priorities; - · litigation and regulatory proceedings; and - those factors referred to in "Item 3.
+- the outcomes of the agreements with Medtronic plc and its affiliates; - · our ability to promote the new Mazor X System; - · the impact of competition and new technologies; - · general market, political and economic conditions in the countries in which we operate; - · projected capital expenditures and liquidity; - changes in our strategy; - · government regulations and approvals; - changes in customers' budgeting priorities; - litigation and regulatory proceedings; and - the overall global economic environment; and - those factors referred to in "Item 3.
 Key Information D. Risk Factors", "Item 4.
 Information on the Company," and "Item 5.
 Operating and Financial Review and Prospects", as well as in this annual report generally.